Select Page

 Joe Bonamassa’s Gear

 Joe uses a wide variety of gear.
 All types of guitars.
 Mainly Marshall style amps.
 And an array of pedals that would choke a horse.
-As I watched the videos below, I couldn’t help but wonder what he will be using in 20 years.
-I’m willing to bet he will be simplifying and using far less gear.
+As I watched the videos below in 2010, I couldn’t help but wonder what he will be using in 20 years.
+Well in 2024 it is almost 20 years later.
+Watch the last video to see how he changed over the years.

 Pedal Board Review circa 2005 (I’m guessing)